New to the redemption process? Read the Gladwin County foreclosure & redemption guide →

 Gladwin County properties listed below were sold at a Michigan sheriff’s sale and are currently inside the statutory redemption period.
 Michigan law gives most homeowners six months from the sale date to redeem their property or sell it and recover any remaining equity.
 Once that window closes, all rights and equity are permanently forfeited.
 If your home appears here, time is your most critical asset — contact Richard Stewart today for a free, no-obligation equity analysis.

 Gladwin County at a Glance: Established in 1875 and named after Major Henry Gladwin, the British commander who defended Fort Detroit during Pontiac’s Rebellion in 1763, Gladwin County sits in the heart of Michigan’s Lower Peninsula at the headwaters of the Tittabawassee River system.
-Gladwin serves as the county seat, and the county is defined by its four-lake chain — Secord, Smallwood, Wixom, and Sanford — formed by dams along the Tittabawassee River, providing boating and fishing access across the county.
+Gladwin serves as the county seat.
+The county is known for affordable rural acreage, hunting land, and an extensive ORV and snowmobile trail network, with river corridors along the Cedar and Tittabawassee Rivers.
+Its Four Lakes reservoir chain — Secord, Smallwood, Wixom, and Sanford — is undergoing restoration following the 2020 Edenville and Sanford dam failures.
 With approximately 25,000 residents, Gladwin County maintains a strong outdoor recreation and agricultural identity.

 Gladwin County Real Estate & Foreclosure Market Context

-Gladwin County’s real estate market is shaped by its lakefront reservoirs and its position along the mid-Michigan recreational corridor.
-Properties on Secord Lake, Smallwood Lake, and Wixom Lake attract buyers from Saginaw, Flint, Bay City, and beyond seeking affordable lakefront access within easy driving distance of major population centers.
+Gladwin County’s real estate market is driven by affordable rural acreage, hunting land, and outdoor recreation along the mid-Michigan corridor.
+Extensive ORV and snowmobile trail networks, state forest access, and river frontage along the Cedar and Tittabawassee Rivers draw buyers from Saginaw, Flint, Bay City, and beyond seeking affordable rural and recreational property within easy driving distance of major population centers.
 Year-round residential properties in Gladwin city coexist with seasonal cottages and camps throughout the county.
+The Four Lakes reservoirs are under active restoration following the 2020 dam failures.

-Foreclosures in Gladwin County most commonly involve residential properties in Gladwin city and surrounding townships, as well as seasonal camp and lake-access properties.
+Foreclosures in Gladwin County most commonly involve residential properties in Gladwin city and surrounding townships, along with rural parcels, acreage, and seasonal camp properties.
 The county’s affordability and recreational appeal draw a consistent buyer pool from the Tri-Cities area and beyond.
 When time is of the essence, Richard Stewart leverages his 25 years of local market insight to connect Gladwin County homeowners with the ideal buyers, ensuring efficient results even under the most compressed redemption timelines.

 Local Landmarks & Communities in Gladwin County

-The four-reservoir chain along the Tittabawassee River — Secord, Smallwood, Wixom, and Sanford lakes — forms the recreational backbone of Gladwin County, offering boating, fishing, and shoreline living to thousands of seasonal and year-round residents.
-The Tittabawassee River itself provides additional fishing and paddling opportunities throughout the county.
+The recreational backbone of Gladwin County is its network of ORV and snowmobile trails, state forest land, and river corridors along the Cedar and Tittabawassee Rivers, which offer fishing and paddling throughout the county.
+Its Four Lakes reservoir chain — Secord, Smallwood, Wixom, and Sanford — is under active restoration following the 2020 Edenville and Sanford dam failures.
 Gladwin City Park and the county fairgrounds anchor community life in the county seat, while the surrounding farmland and state forest parcels support hunting and recreational land uses that broaden the county’s buyer appeal.

-Mid-Michigan Lake Country Equity Is Worth Acting On
+Mid-Michigan Rural & Recreational Equity Is Worth Acting On

-Gladwin County’s lakes and recreational character give properties here genuine value — value that a sheriff sale can permanently erase if the redemption period expires without action.
-Michigan’s six-month window is your chance to connect with buyers who want affordable lakefront access and rural Michigan living.
-Whether your property is on one of the county’s reservoirs or in a residential neighborhood, there are motivated buyers.
+Gladwin County’s affordable acreage and recreational character give properties here genuine value — value that a sheriff sale can permanently erase if the redemption period expires without action.
+Michigan’s six-month window is your chance to connect with buyers who want affordable rural land, hunting property, and trail-country living.
+Whether your property is rural acreage, a seasonal camp, or a home in a residential neighborhood, there are motivated buyers.
 Richard Stewart has helped mid-Michigan homeowners protect their equity throughout the redemption process.

 Call 269-217-0411 or use the form above for a free, confidential equity analysis.
 There is no obligation, no pressure, and no cost to you.
 The only thing you have to lose by waiting is the equity you’ve already earned.